geoff-project/coi/docs/tutorials/packaging.rst

 .. _install test:
    https://gitlab.cern.ch/acc-co/devops/python/acc-py-devtools/-/blob/master/acc_py_devtools/templates/gitlab-ci/install_test.yml

-Both you the same program, `Pytest`_, to discover and run your unit tests.
+Both use the same program, Pytest_, to discover and run your unit tests.
 Click their respective links to find the exact invocations.

 .. _Pytest: https://pytest.org/

-The way that Pytest finds your unit tests is simple: It searches for files that match the pattern :file:`test_{*}.py` and, inside, searches for functions that match :samp:`test_{*}` and classes that match :samp:`Test{*}`.
+The way that Pytest finds your unit tests is simple: It searches for files that match the pattern :file:`test_*.py` and, inside, searches for functions that match ``test_*`` and classes that match ``Test*``.
 All found methods and functions are run.
 If they finish without raising an exception, they are assumed successful, otherwise they have failed.

-If you have any non-trivial logic in your code – anything that goes beyond reading, and setting parameters – it is highly recommended to put them into separate functions.
-These functions should only depend on their parameters (and no global state).
-This makes it much easier to write tests for them to ensure that they work as expected – and most importantly, that future changes won't silently break them!
+If you have any non-trivial logic in your code – anything that goes beyond reading, and setting parameters – it is *highly recommended* to put them into separate functions.
+These functions should only depend on their parameters (and *no global state*).
+This makes it *much* easier to write tests for them to ensure that they work as expected – and most importantly, that future changes won't silently break them!

 If you're writing a COI optimization problem that does not depend on JAPC or LSA, there is one easy test case you can always add: run the COI checker with